Here’s a list of the best books (and an online course) I’ve discovered about writing memoir and how to get your stories out.

 Writing your Story: What happens when we tell our truth, a CREATIVE LIVE online course with Joyce Maynard

-Joyce Maynard has written many books about her life.
-My favourite is At Home in the World, about her affair at age 18 with the reclusive author of Catcher in the Rye, JD Salinger, who was 53.
+I’m kicking off with a course, rather than a book because it’s taught by one of my favourite memoirists.
+Joyce Maynard has written many books about her life, but At Home in the World is the one I love the most.
+It’s about her affair at age 18 with the reclusive author of Catcher in the Rye, JD Salinger, who was 53.
 It’s a story about about keeping secrets, and the impact they can have on a young life.
 I was excited to find Joyce has an online course about writing your story.
 It’s a practical how-to guide split into 26 short video lessons about writing memoir and biography.

 Some of the topics covered include: understanding the difference between telling what happened and exploring your journey; figuring out what to include in your story and what to cut out; deciding on a point of view, a point of entry and a structure; getting over your fears of revealing embarrassing truths about yourself; how to stop worrying about being judged; dealing with loneliness and finding your tribe; developing the arc of a sentence, a paragraph and a story; listening to the sound and rhythm of your sentences.
 Plus you get to keep the lessons for perpetuity, so you can keep referring back to them.
 I highly recommend it.